L-P/goldutil/README.md

 Usage: goldutil COMMAND [ARGS…]

 Commands:
+    map-export MAP
+        Exports a .map file the way TrenchBroom does, removing all layers marked as not exported.
+        Output is written to stdout.

-    entity-graph MAP
+    map-graph MAP
-        Outputs a graphviz digraph of entity caller/callee relationships from a .map file. ripent exports use the same format and can be read too.
+        Creates a graphviz digraph of entity caller/callee relationships from a .map file. ripent exports use the same format and can be read too.
+        Output is written to stdout.

     sprite-info SPR
         Prints parsed frame data from a sprite.